benstev/nodepi_teleinfo/README.md

 # nodepi/teleinfoNode

-nodepi is a set of node.js daemons running on a Raspberry Pi that will acquire various parameters for home automation and publish them onto an MQTT broker
+nodepi is a set of node.js daemons running on a Raspberry Pi that will acquire various sensors from home automation and publish them onto an MQTT broker

 teleinfoNode acquires various parameters from the EDF electricity meter reading ("télé-information")